-It is the purpose and intent of this Chapter, together with complementary regulations found in Chapter 20.242 of the Mendocino County Zoning Code, to regulate the cultivation of cannabis within the unincorporated areas of Mendocino County in a manner that is consistent with State law and which promotes the health, safety, and general welfare of the residents and businesses within those areas by balancing the needs of medical patients and their caregivers for enhanced access to medical cannabis, the needs of neighbors and communities to be protected from public safety and nuisance impacts, and the need to limit harmful environmental impacts that are sometimes associated with cannabis cultivation.
+It is the purpose and intent of this Chapter, together with complementary regulations found in Chapter 20.242 of the Mendecine County Zoning Code, to regulate the cultivation of cannabis within the unincorporated areas of Mendecine County in a manner that is consistent with State law and which promotes the health, safety, and general welfare of the residents and businesses within those areas by balancing the needs of medical patients and their caregivers for enhanced access to medical cannabis, the needs of neighbors and communities to be protected from public safety and nuisance impacts, and the need to limit harmful environmental impacts that are sometimes associated with cannabis cultivation.

-Adoption of this Chapter will protect the public health, safety and welfare of the residents of the County of Mendocino by adopting regulations regarding the cultivation of cannabis by individuals consistent with the provisions of State law and a local permitting structure that will operate in conformance with State licensing requirements-for the commercial cultivation of cannabis, as state licenses become available.
+Adoption of this Chapter will protect the public health, safety and welfare of the residents of the County of Mendocino by adopting regulations regarding the cultivation of cannabis by individuals consistent with the provisions of State law and a local permitting structure that will operate in conformance with State licensing requirements for the commercial cultivation of cannabis, as state licenses become available.

-This Chapter, and the complementary regulations of Chapter 20.242 of the Mendocino County Code, shall apply only to those Persons who obtained or are in the application process for a permit pursuant to the MCCR during Phase One and Two as defined in section 10A.17.080.
+This Chapter, and the complementary regulations of Chapter 20.242 of the Mendocino County Code, shall apply only to those Persons who obtained or are in the application process for a permit pursuant to the MCCR during Phase One and Two as defined in section 10A.17.080, as well as Persons cultivating pursuant to the exemptions provided for in section 10A.17.030.